InCountry logoDocs

 List<InCountry.FindResult> results = service.find(input);

-The FindResult class contains data returned from the InCountry Platform:
+The FindResult class contains data returned from the InCountry platform:

 @JsonAccess(serializable='always' deserializable='always')